jacopodl/HacknDroid/README.md

 - [***JADX***](https://github.com/skylot/jadx) to explore source obtained from the decompiled code from the APK;
 - [**Apktool**](https://apktool.org/) to compile and decompile APKs;
 - [**APKEditor**]() to merge APKs.
+- [**ABE**](https://github.com/nelenkov/android-backup-extractor) Android Backup Extractor to create TAR from Android Backup.

 ### APKEditor and Apktool
 For the following programs, create the wrapper to call the program without writing `java -jar`.
 As described for Apktool [here](https://apktool.org/docs/install), rename the tools JAR files as:
 - `apktool.jar`
 - `APKEditor.jar`
+- `abe.jar`

 Create a wrapper for both the JAR files.
-For APKEditor, you can create one of the following wrappers depending on the Operating System:
+For APKEditor and ABE, you can create one of the following wrappers depending on the Operating System:
 - Windows (`APKEditor.bat`)
 ```bash
 @echo off